-- Critical and creative thinkers
+Critical and creative thinkers

-- Literate and effective communicator
+· Literate and effective communicator

-- Entrepreneurial
+Entrepreneurial

-- Global in outlook and engaged in communities
+Global in outlook and engaged in communities

-- Socially, ethically and environmentally aware
+Social, ethically and environmentally aware

-University of Westminster courses capitalise on the benefits that London as a global city and as a major creative, intellectual and technology hub has to offer for the learning environment and experience of our students.
+University of Westminster courses capitalise on the benefits London as a global city and as a major creative, intellectual and technology hub to offer an exciting learning environment and experience for our students.

 The principles of Graduate Attributes are interwoven throughout the programme in both course content and delivery.
 The way in which Graduate Attributes are incorporated in the programme is as follows:

-- Global in outlook and engaged in communities - Provides students with knowledge and understanding of the context, core concepts and theories relevant to Construction in the design, creation and maintenance of a sustainable built environment.
-(Focusing principally on UK construction but including an international perspective) - Promotes a culture of intellectual enquiry such that graduates will recognise the importance of lifelong learning for both personal and professional development to become resilient professional leaders and engaged global citizens. - Literate and effective communicator - Develops transferable skills which students will be able to apply both within an academic context and in their professional careers. - Entrepreneurial - Develops cognitive skills which students will be able to apply in reaching professional judgements, solving problems and making decisions. - Develops practical and technical skills relevant to construction, which students will be able to apply in an entrepreneurial and creative way in their professional careers. - Social, ethically and environmentally aware - Fosters an environment in which learning experiences are shared by students on various parallel construction-related courses thereby promoting good effective communication and the inter-disciplinary nature of the construction industry. - Critical and creative thinkers - Encourages self-motivation and independent thought, such that graduates will be confident in challenging established working practices and responding to the future needs of the construction industry and its associated professions.
+Global in outlook and engaged in communities

+- Provides students with knowledge and understanding of the context, core concepts and theories relevant to Construction in the design, creation and maintenance of a sustainable built environment.
+Focusing principally on UK construction but including an international perspective. - Promotes a culture of intellectual enquiry such that graduates will recognise the importance of lifelong learning for both personal and professional development to become resilient professional leaders and engaged global citizens. - Literate and effective communicator - Develops transferable skills which students will be able to apply both within an academic context and in their professional careers.